Rock Island Islanders: History

 In 1916, the Rock Island Islanders rejoined the Illinois-Indiana-Iowa League, playing alongside the Moline Plowboys and Davenport Blue Sox.
-Rock Island was in 4th place (36–25) when the Three-I League halted play on July 8, 1917.
+Rock Island was in fourth place (36–25) when the Three-I League halted play on July 8, 1917.
 The league did not return in 1918, with the nation invested in World War I, but resumed in 1919 without Rock Island.
-The Islanders rejoined the league in 1920–1921, finishing last in both seasons.
-Overall, the Islanders played in the Illinois-Indiana-Iowa League in 1901–1911, 1916–1917 and 1920–1921.
+The Islanders rejoined the league in 1920 and 1921, finishing in last place in both seasons.
+Overall, the Islanders played in the Illinois-Indiana-Iowa League from 1901 to 1911, 1916 to 1917 and 1920 to 1921.

-Rock Island joined the 1922 Mississippi Valley League as a charter member, along with the Cedar Rapids Bunnies, Dubuque Climbers, Marshalltown Ansons, Ottumwa Cardinals and Waterloo Hawks.
+Rock Island joined the 1922 Mississippi Valley League as a charter member, joining the league along with the Cedar Rapids Bunnies, Dubuque Climbers, Marshalltown Ansons, Ottumwa Cardinals and Waterloo Hawks teams.
 The Mississippi Valley League was founded by Rock Island native Michael H. Sexton.
 Sexton was then president of the National Association of Professional Baseball Leagues, after having served as president of the Illinois-Indiana-Iowa League.
-The Rock Island Islanders remained as members of the Mississippi Valley for the league's entire existence (1922–1933).
+The Rock Island Islanders remained as members of the Mississippi Valley for the league's entire existence from 1922 to 1933.
 The Moline Plowboys joined the Mississippi Valley League in 1923 and the Davenport Blue Sox in 1928.

 In 1922, the Islanders were managed by Pro Football Hall of Fame member Jimmy Conzelman, who also played for the 1922 team.
-Conzelman was a player on the Rock Island Independents pro football team.
+Conzelman was a player on the Rock Island Independents pro football team, which also played at Browning Field.

 The Rock Island Islanders and Davenport Blue Sox faced each other in the Mississippi Valley League Championship series in 1932 and 1933.
 Rock Island won the 1932 Championship, defeating Davenport in six games.
 Davenport defeated the Islanders to win the 1933 Championship in the final season of the Mississippi Valley League.